MasamichiKanakubo/pg-excrcise1/README.md

 # Programming-Exercise-1
 ## Overview
 [![My Skills](https://skillicons.dev/icons?i=python,fastapi,django,flask,github,git,vscode)](https://skillicons.dev)
-### For Ritsumeikan Univ ISE student only
+### For Ritsumeikan Univ FSD B1 student only

 ## How to Use
-- this is the answer for Ritsumeikan Univ programming-exercise1-1(プロ演１) in 1B
+- this is the answer for Ritsumeikan Univ programming-exercise1-1(プロ演１) in B1
 - this is a public repository cuz everyone's able to watch and clone ur local editor
 - this is uselful to learn programming-exercise-1 python3 and its best practice